 By Anna Sekula Posted December 10, 2010, 3:40 PM EST

-To show gratitude for the work of its brand ambassadors, field marketing managers, corporate team members, and agency representatives, Bacardi threw a big holiday party at Central Park's Trump Wollman Skating Rink on Tuesday, replete with playfully kitschy Christmas trappings, plenty of cocktails, and free skating.
+NEW YORK To show gratitude for the work of its brand ambassadors, field marketing managers, corporate team members, and agency representatives, Bacardi threw a big holiday party at Central Park's Trump Wollman Skating Rink on Tuesday, replete with playfully kitschy Christmas trappings, plenty of cocktails, and free skating.
 About 1,800 guests showed up for the event planned by Bacardi's in-house field marketing team, filling the indoor space, patio, and rink from 6 p.m. to midnight.

 “The party was a thank you to Bacardi's bartenders, general managers, owners of accounts, and retail stores that we work with every day to build our brands and our business,” said Christine Squillante, Bacardi USA's field marketing manager.
 “We've held holiday events before, but we wanted this year's to be extra special and really raise the bar.”